 - Crisp pickles are a classic side that adds a crunchy texture and tangy flavor, cutting through the richness of the tuna.
 Go for dill pickles for a traditional taste or sweet pickles for a bit of contrast.

-- A Mediterranean Cucumber Tomato Salad or a light and fresh garden salad with a vinaigrette dressing like Classic French Salad Dressing perfectly accompanies a tuna sandwich.
+- A Mediterranean Cucumber Tomato Salad, or a light and fresh garden salad with a vinaigrette dressing, such as Classic French Salad Dressing, pairs perfectly with a tuna sandwich.

 The ingredients for the 'tuna', sunflower pesto, and vegan chipotle aioli are all gluten-free.
 Just make sure the bread you buy is labeled gluten-free.